• Skip to primary navigation

 Can I use a different kind of fruit?

 Yes, absolutely!
-I used strawberry because we had it on hand and because we love the flavor of strawberry cake.
-Plus, My daughter and I wanted our cake to have a pink tint without using icky food coloring.
+I used strawberry because we had it on hand and love the flavor of strawberry cake.
+My daughter and I wanted our cake to have a pink tint without using icky food coloring.
 You can add in whatever fruit you enjoy and have on hand.
 Here are some ideas:

 • Raspberry